Sabberian/CryptoTracker/README.md

     - `EMAIL_PORT`: The port number for the SMTP server (e.g., 587).
     - `EMAIL_ADDRESS`: The email address used for sending notifications.

+The application is designed to function without email credentials; however, the notification feature will be disabled in the absence of valid email settings.

 ### Running the Project

 1. Open a terminal and navigate to the project root directory.